getreu/tp-note/doc/source/tp-note--manpage.md

 ```

 The structure of this variable is a list of lists.
 Every item in the outer list
-corresponds to one entire command line launching a different file editor, here
+corresponds to one entire command line launching a different text editor, here
 _Typora_ and _VSCode_.
 When launching, _Tp-Note_ searches through this list
-until it finds an installed file editor on the system.
+until it finds an installed text editor on the system.

 In this example, we register the _Mark Text_ editor at the first place in this
 list, by inserting '`['flatpak', 'run', 'com.github.marktext.marktext'],`: